TEP BAR

 • Silom

 Silom has no shortage of places to get a drink.
-What it didn't have, until recently, was anything quite like Sala Saneha – installed across multiple floors of a 70-year-old building on Decho Road, the original structure left largely intact and better for it.
-The third floor runs a 25-seat standalone cinema with its own programming.
-Below that, a wine bar and library with over 2,000 bottles from around the world plus a selection of Thai spirits worth working through.
-The food takes its cue from the Western dishes that drifted into Thai life during the eighties and nineties – European comfort food seen through a local lens, served without ceremony.
-The whole place has the feel of someone with very specific, very particular taste having decided to build exactly the space they wanted.
+What it did not have, until recently, was anything quite like Sala Saneha.
+Set across several floors of a 70-year-old building on Decho Road, with the original structure left largely intact and all the better for it, the place feels designed by someone with very specific taste.
+The third floor holds a 25-seat standalone cinema with its own programming.
+Below that sit a wine bar and library with more than 2,000 bottles from around the world, plus a Thai spirits selection worth working through.
+The food takes its cue from the Western dishes that drifted into Thai life during the 1980s and 1990s – European comfort food seen through a local lens and served without ceremony.
 That's not a criticism.

 Sala Saneha 9/1 Decho Rd., Bang Rak.
 Open Thu–Mon 6pm–midnight.
 Tel.
 063 946 8385